selsta/hlsdl/README.md

 ```
 -b ...
 Automatically choose the best quality.

+-W ...
+Choose largest width lower or equal than this.

+-H ...
+Choose largest height lower or equal than this.

+-A ...
+Select audio language.

 -v ...
 Verbose more information.

 -o ...
 Choose name of output file ("-" alias for stdout).